dreamstalker/rehlds/README.md

 <li>sv_net_incoming_decompression_max_size <16|65536> // Sets the max allowed size for decompressed file transfer data.
 Default: 65536 bytes
 <li>sv_net_incoming_decompression_punish // Time in minutes for which the player will be banned for malformed/abnormal bzip2 fragments (0 - Permanent, use a negative number for a kick).
 Default: -1
 <li>sv_tags &lt;comma-delimited string list of tags&gt; // Sets a string defining the "gametags" for this server, this is optional, but if it is set it allows users/scripts to filter in the matchmaking/server-browser interfaces based on the value.
 Default: ""
+<li>sv_filterban &lt;-1|0|1&gt;// Set packet filtering by IP mode. -1 - All players will be rejected without any exceptions.
+0 - No checks will happen.
+1 - All incoming players will be checked if they're IP banned (if they have an IP filter entry), if they are, they will be kicked.
+Default: 1
 </ul>
 </details>